In the spring of 1984, we made a life-changing decision.

 We used to have stairs down to the shore leading to a boat dock, but they fell into disuse, so we dismantled them.
 The stove in the sauna was decommissioned for the same reason, in order to save on insurance.

 Edgar gave up bringing in a year's supply of firewood in 2016, and switched out the stand-alone fireplace for a premium-quality wood pellet stove.
 A local business brings in two pallets of packaged pellets each fall at competitive prices.

-Until her health troubles last year, Olga turned the property into a paradise of flowers, as the gallery images can attest.
+Until her health troubles recently, Olga turned the property into a paradise of flowers, as the gallery images can attest.
 Now the landscape is returning to nature.
-The bathtub pond has not been used this year, and the scooped-out hole is the location of a proposed pond ̶ the liner is in the canoe shed.

-We are resigned to moving to a city environment, but we shall always miss our "cabin" in the woods.

-[No. 2] We used to have stairs down to the shore leading to a boat dock, but they fell into disuse, so we dismantled them.
-The stove in the sauna was decommissioned for the same reason, in order to save on insurance.

-Edgar gave up bringing in a year's supply of firewood in 2016, and switched out the stand-alone fireplace for a premium-quality wood pellet stove.
-A local business brings in two pallets of packaged pellets each fall at competitive prices.

-Until her health troubles last year, Olga turned the property into a paradise of flowers, as the gallery images can attest.
-Now the landscape is returning to nature.
-The bathtub pond has not been used this year, and the scooped-out hole is the location of a proposed pond ̶ the liner is in the canoe shed.
+The bathtub pond has not been used this year, and the scooped-out hole is the location of a proposed pond.

 We are resigned to moving to a city environment, but we shall always miss our "cabin" in the woods.